How to Generate Multi-file EHR Datasets for 1000 patients with exact distributions

 When teams talk about EHR data, EMR data, or EHR datasets, they usually mean more than just a flat table.
 Usable healthcare and insurance medical datasets typically include:

-• Longitudinal patient journeys: multiple encounters over time, with linked events such as admissions, follow-ups, readmissions, and procedures.
+- Longitudinal datasets covering the full patient journey: multiple encounters over time, with linked events such as admissions, follow-ups, readmissions, and procedures.

 A practical synthetic workflow needs to reproduce this richness so that your EHR datasets are realistic enough for model development, evaluation, and downstream analytics.